myPOS blog Tips

 Set up your business account

-Opening an account is by all means recommended and sometimes, it may be indispensable, especially if you’d be gaining external investment.
-The funds you’d receive need a merchant account to be settled into.
-Even when you’d be using your personal savings or those of your family, separating your business from your personal funds is the thing to do.
+Opening a business bank account is highly recommended and sometimes indispensable, especially if you’re gaining external investment.
+The funds you’d receive need to be settled into a merchant account.
+Even when you’re using your personal savings or those of your family, separating your business from your personal funds is the thing to do.

 Mixing personal and business expenses brings chaos in keeping track of what goes in and what goes out.
 There are bookkeeping, taxation, legal, and even psychological implications of such a decision.
 Simply put, to be well managed, and be able to grow, a business should better have an account of its own – or several.
 And use them correctly.